MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/perror-wperror.md

 |---------------------|------------------------------------|--------------------|-----------------------|
 |`_tperror`|`perror`|`perror`|`_wperror`|

-`string` is printed first, followed by a colon, then by the system error message for the last library call that produced the error, and finally by a newline character.
-If `string` is a null pointer or a pointer to a null string, `perror` prints only the system error message.
+*message* is printed first, followed by a colon, then by the system error message for the last library call that produced the error, and finally by a newline character.
+If *message* is a null pointer or a pointer to a null string, `perror` prints only the system error message.

 The error number is stored in the variable [errno](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md) (defined in ERRNO.H).
 The system error messages are accessed through the variable [_sys_errlist](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md), which is an array of messages ordered by error number. `perror` prints the appropriate error message using the `errno` value as an index to `_sys_errlist`.
 The value of the variable [_sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md) is defined as the maximum number of elements in the `_sys_errlist` array.